Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

     14. Delete the watch-only wallet from Sparrow
     15. Restore from the Keepass database(`Advanced` --> Select attachment --> `Save`) and reload it in Sparrow
     16. Find your precious labels recovered
-6. Share the experience with friends and the group!
+6. Share the experience with friends and on nostr!

 ---